vishalv22/Python/Python/README.md

 git push
 ```

-## Edited Directly on GitHub
+## 📩Edited Directly on GitHub & Pulled
-- Made some changes directly from GitHub website and Then pulled it locally to stay in sync:
+- If I or someone did some changes directly to the GitHub repo (not locally) then we can pull it and keep everything in sync :
 ```bash
 git pull
 ```